tunespeak/AlamoRecord/README.md

 }

 ```
-Notice how you only need to pass the path and not the domain to each instance that conforms to `URLProtocol`.
+Notice how you only need to pass the path and not the domain to each instance that conforms to `AlamoRecordURL`.
 That's because you set the domain of each instance in the `absolute` variable.

 ### Step 2